aidadatahub/aidadatahub.github.io/_datasets/10.23698/aida/synthetic/brgandi.md

 ## License
 ### Controlled access

 Free for use in research or education.
+Please contact AIDA for terms of access.

 {% include access-request-blurb.md email_template="access-request-email-research-or-education.md" %}